 Project Site Location: The project site is located in the Marina Lagoon, on the west shore of the San Francisco Bay, on the Redwood Peninsula, and within the City of San Mateo.
 The lagoon is bordered on the west by the City of San Mateo and on the east by Foster City.
-San Francisco Bay is to the north of the lagoon and the O'Neil Slough to the south (Figure 1).
+San Francisco Bay is to the north of the lagoon and the O'Neil Slough to the south (Figures 1 and 2).

-Project Site Description: Marina Lagoon is a remnant of a historical tidal slough, a portion of the existing Seal Slough.
+Project Site Description: Marina Lagoon is a remnant of a historical tidal slough, a portion of the existing Seal

+Slough.
 Past construction diked and dredged the slough to create the current, non-tidal lagoon.
 The lagoon is 185 acres in size and approximately 4.5 miles long (Figure 2).
 It ranges from 300 to 400 feet wide and has an average depth of 6 feet at mid-channel during summer.
 The City regulates the water levels, which fluctuate a few feet a year to maintain the function of the lagoon as flood-control relief for low elevation areas.

-Project Description: The proposed project is the renewal of a 5 year permit for routine maintenance, modification, or construction activities on the Marina Lagoon.
-Following are the proposed items requested to be covered in the renewed permit:
+Project Description: The proposed project is the renewal of a 5-year regional general permit for routine maintenance activities that include, stormwater management, flood control, and recreational waterway maintenance.
+The following are the proposed items requested to be covered in the renewed permit:

-- Construction, maintenance, and improvement of public and private individual boat docks and ramps and pile supported boardwalks on both banks of Marina Lagoon within the City limits of San Mateo. - 2) Maintenance and improvement of existing storm water outfalls, and activities related to the construction of storm water outfalls where the effluent from the outfall is authorized, conditionally authorized. or specifically exempted, or is otherwise in compliance with regulations issued under the National Pollutant Discharge Elimination System program (Section 402 of the Clean water Act).
-This would include yearly maintenance dredging to remove silt in front of the 19th Avenue creek inlet and at the south end of the lagoon in front of the Laurel creek inlet and O'Neil slough inlet structure. - 3) Construction, maintenance, and improvement of fences (along established property lines only).
-Fences shall not extend more than 6 feet beyond the point of the shoreline intersected by the plane of the summer high water level. - 4) Construction, maintenance, and improvement of bank protection including riprap, bulkheads, paving on banks, and cuts and fills.
+- Construction, maintenance, and improvement of public and private individual boat docks and ramps and pile supported boardwalks on both banks of Marina Lagoon within the City limits of San Mateo. - 2) Maintenance and improvement of existing storm water outfalls, and activities related to the construction of storm water outfalls.
+This would include yearly sediment and debris removal to maintain lagoon flows.
+Accumulated and captured material would be removed with mechanical equipment and hand labor from O'Neill Slough, Laurel Creek, 16th Avenue Channel, 19th Avenue Creek, stormwater outfalls (59 total), and at the southern litter boom as needed. - 3) Construction, maintenance, and improvement of bank protection including riprap, bulkheads, paving on banks, and cuts and fills.
 To the maximum extent practicable, any new or additional bank stabilization would incorporate of structures or modifications beneficial to fish and wildlife.